 W&M's annual SWaM plan encourages purchases from Small, Woman-Owned, Minority-Owned, and Disadvantaged Veteran-Owned businesses (SWaM).
-Supply Chain Services may elect to utilize a Small Business & Supplier Diversity "SBSD" certified SWaM vendor for purchases under \$200,000 without additional competition.
-If prices quoted from a SWaM vendor are deemed not to be fair and reasonable, or if a SWaM quote is unachievable, or does not result in a best value decision for the University, W&M should proceed with purchase procedures outlined in Sections V through VII.
+Supply Chain Services may elect to utilize a Small Business & Supplier Diversity "SBSD" certified small/micro business vendor for purchases under \$200,000 without additional competition.
+If prices quoted from a Virginia certified small business vendor are deemed not to be fair and reasonable, or if a Virginia certified small business quote is unachievable or does not result in a best-value decision for the University, W&M should proceed with purchase procedures outlined in Sections V through VII.